thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/rule-chains.md

 ## Introduction

-Rule Chain - nodes are connected with each other with relations, so the outbound message from rule node is sent to next connected rule nodes.
+Rule chain - nodes are connected with each other with relations, so the outbound message from rule node is sent to next connected rule nodes.

-Rule Chains Administration UI page displays a table of configured tenant rule chains.
+Rule chains page displays a table of configured tenant rule chains.
-You are able to do following operations:

- - Import Or Create new Rule Chain
- - Export Rule Chain to JSON
- - Mark Rule Chain as **Root Rule Chain**
- - Delete the Rule Chain
+You can create, export/import, delete, and mark the desired rule chain as root.

 See [**Rule Engine**](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/re-getting-started/) documentation for more details.

 ### Create new rule chain